Brave Writer Podcast: Brain-Based Learning Part 1

 We bat around many concepts related to education as homeschoolers.
 We look for the perfect philosophy to bring a joy-filled, academically sound learning experience to our kids.

 What causes the “aha!” to happen?
 How can we ensure our kids retain what they learn (not just master it for a moment)?

 Brain research shows that there are specific properties that lead to the best kind of learning: making meaning for oneself.
-I talk about that research and the practices in this podcast (and part two next week).
+I talk about that research and the practices in this podcast (and part two is linked below).
 Please join me!

 What’s actually happening in a student’s brain and why is understanding it important?

 - The body and mind are deeply interconnected.
 Sometimes we refer to different learning styles, such as kinesthetic or visual learners, and this is giving a nod to the concept that learning comes through various portals in a person.
 So incorporating a child’s body isn’t just for fun – it’s good education!

 - The brain is social.
 There is a Myth of Independence that all homeschooling parents are looking for; they want their kids to do work without help from them, and they believe that that is somehow a superior model.

 - The search for meaning is innate.
 All kids innately want to create and find meaning, but you have to create meaning that they can understand at their level.
 You can’t tell a seven-year-old that studying his math will be helpful when he’s 18.